-The whole transforming pop-up is constructed by linking mechanical elements and functional elements.
-Transformation is actuated by the pull-tab, whose movement is transferred from one element to another via linkages to make the whole pop-up move.
+The overall transforming pop-up is constructed by linking basic elements (i.e. basic mechanisms and functional elements).
+Transformation is actuated by the pull-tab, whose movement is transferred from one element to another by linkages which make the whole pop-up move.
 Note that linkages are directional, as one element is active and drives the other which is passive.
 We now consider the allowed types of linkage.

-Slide Linkage.
+Slide linkage.
 Linkages may go from a PM or a VM to an SM.
 The movement is transmitted via the shared hinge and slit.

-Extended Patch Linkage.
+Extended patch linkage.
 Linkages may also go from a PM or a VM to an EP.
 The movement is transmitted through the shared plane.

-Hinge Linkage.
+Hinge linkage.
 A hinge linkage transmits movement from one PM or VM to another PM or VM.
 Two such linked basic mechanisms share a hinge line, and a pair of neighboring patches is restricted to be coplanar.
-Note that the two mechanisms do not necessarily have common end points on the hinge.
-According to the relative positions of the two mechanisms, hinge linkages can be subdivided into three kinds as shown in Figure 8.
-When one mechanism is placed opposite the other (see Figure 8(a)), we have an opposite hinge linkage.
-When one mechanism is placed inside the other (see Figure 8(b)), we have an inner hinge linkage.
-Finally, when one mechanism is placed adjacent to the other (see Figures 8(c) and 8(d)), we have a supplemental hinge linkage.
+Note that the two basic mechanisms do not necessarily have common end points on the hinge.
+According to the relative positions of the two basic mechanisms, hinge linkages can be subdivided into three kinds as shown in Figure 8.
+When one basic mechanism is placed opposite the other (see Figure 8(a)), the result is an opposite hinge linkage.
+If one basic mechanism is placed inside the other (see Figure 8(b)), an inner hinge linkage results.
+Finally, if one basic mechanism is placed adjacent to the other (see Figures 8(c) and 8(d)), a supplementary hinge linkage results.

 Linkage Tree.
-The compound mechanism of a transforming pop-up forms a linkage tree, where each node represents a basic mechanism or a functional element, and each edge represents a linkage.
+The compound mechanism of a transforming pop-up forms a linkage tree, in which each node represents a basic mechanism or a functional element, and each edge represents a linkage.
 The basic mechanism connected to the pull-tab is the root node.
-EP and SM mechanisms can only serve as terminal nodes, while PM and VM can be either terminal or non-terminal nodes.
+EPs and SMs can only serve as leaf nodes, while PMs and VMs can be leaf or internal nodes.
 The pull-tab and the ground patch are not represented in the linkage tree.
 An example linkage tree is illustrated in Figure 9.